 - The trademark blue spheres.
 Varying amounts of these are scattered around the level, depending on what level the player is on.

 - Flashing yellow stars that give certain amounts of energy.

-- Allows for the player to go quicker.
+- A new item for Descent II that allows for the player to fly quicker.